ionic-team/ionic-site/docs/v2/api/components/menu/Menu/index.md

 </h3>

 Used to get a menu instance.
 If a `menuId` is not provided then it'll return the first menu found.
-If a `menuId` is provided, then it'll first try to find the menu using the menu's `id` attribute.
-If a menu is not found using the `id` attribute, then it'll try to find the menu by its `side` name.
+If a `menuId` is `left` or `right`, then it'll return the enabled menu on that side.
+Otherwise, if a `menuId` is provided, then it'll try to find the menu using the menu's `id` property.
+If a menu is not found then it'll return `null`.

 <table class="table param-table" style="margin:0;">